-Being the case that most people don’t specify their level of education, the best way to know if a prospective language friend is poorly educated or not, is asking a native teacher or native friend to read their profile and having them point out all mistakes so you can determine whether you’ll get in touch with this person or not, unfortunately, this won’t always be possible as most people write their profiles entirely in English, you should, then, pay attention to whether they start their sentences with a capital letter, end their paragraphs with a full stop, etc. It might sound very meticulous and time consuming, but trust me, you need to become an astute observer because the least you want is to learn a variation (technically a dialect) of your target language without knowing.
-In the case of languages that are solely spoken in the developed world, like Japanese, German, Danish, etc., the probability of finding a native that will teach you incorrect usage is somewhat unlikely, given the level of education the average person gets in developed world.
+Being the case that most people don’t specify their level of education, the best way to know if a prospective language friend is poorly educated or not, is asking a native teacher or native friend to read their profile and having them point out all mistakes so you can determine whether you’ll get in touch with this person or not, unfortunately, this won’t always be possible as most people write their profiles entirely in English, you should, then, pay attention to whether they start their sentences with a capital letter, end their paragraphs with a full stop, etc. It might sound very meticulous and time consuming, but trust me, you need to become an astute observer because the last thing you want is to unknowingly learn a variation (technically a dialect) of your target language.
+In the case of languages that are solely spoken in the developed world, like Japanese, German, Danish, etc., the probability of finding a native that will teach you incorrect usage is somewhat unlikely given the level of education the average person gets in developed world.
 None the less, I still recommend you to look out for spelling and punctuation mistakes.

 As a rule of thumb, the more meticulous a person is about their profile, the better a language friend they’ll make.